Photovoltaic installation

 What subsidies are available for photovoltaic systems?

-In general, the Luxembourg government subsidizes a certain percentage of the investment amount in a new photovoltaic system, as each additional system is considered a contribution to a more sustainable energy production.
-The respective amount of the subsidy depends on whether you only want to feed the generated energy into the grid or if you want to consume it yourself.
+In principle, the Luxembourg government subsidizes a certain percentage of the amount invested in a new photovoltaic installation, as each additional installation is considered a contribution to more sustainable energy production.

 Subsidies are subject to change (Klimabonus).